Jacques Guinaudeau tells pickers where to pick Merlot in the vineyard - Château Lafleur in September 2004

 Other wines tasted (not blind):

-Bon Pasteur - intense blackberries, strong structure, packed with perfectly ripe berry fruit, very complex and long on the palate.
+Bon Pasteur - intense blackberries, strong structure, packed with perfectly ripe berry fruit, complex and long on the palate.
 Brilliant wine to enjoy in the next 12-16 years.
 91p.

-Cantelauze - dark red, very aromatic on the nose, lot of finesse, dark cherries, fine balance and depth.
+Cantelauze - dark red, very aromatic on the nose, lot of finesse, dark cherries, fine balance, and depth.
 Splendid wine.
 91p.

 La Clemence - stunning effort from this property.
 Very aromatic and long on the palate.
 90p.